CRAG666/code_runner.nvim/README.md

 2. Use a different command than the one set in `CRFiletype`.
 In this case, the file_name and command must be provided.

 3. Use a command to run the project.
-It is only necessary to define command.
+It is only necessary to define command(You do not need to write navigate to the root of the project, because automatically the plugin is located in the root of the project).

 #### Projects parameters